Albert Wesker: Concept and design

-Albert Wesker is an American of Caucasian descent.
+Albert Wesker is an American of European descent.
 He was created by director Shinji Mikami and designer Isao Ohishi.
 The main characters were originally intended to be cyborg police officers, until writer Kenichi Iwao discarded the idea and completely redesigned the characters and the game's backstory.
 He envisioned Wesker as a former special forces member who possessed exceptional intelligence and physical prowess, with a cold demeanor that matched his egotistical mindset.
 His co-workers suggested making the character a traitor who betrays the protagonist.
 The game's designers ultimately developed Wesker into the commander of the protagonists' elite police task force, who is secretly employed as a virologist for the Umbrella Corporation.
 His drive to develop viral agents and engineer the ultimate lifeform is a central plotline in the Resident Evil series.
 Wesker is depicted as a white male with blonde hair in the video games and movies.
 Designer Jun Takeuchi helped create Wesker's in-game character model in the first Resident Evil.
 He suggested giving Wesker a pair of black sunglasses to help differentiate him from the other characters, which became a staple of his appearance throughout the series.

 During the finale of Resident Evil 5, Wesker fully sheds his human appearance when he infects himself with the Uroboros virus, a volatile and mutagenic viral agent.
 The Uroboros virus grants him more strength while also transforming his arms into tentacles that allow him to absorb and wield metallic objects as weapons.
 The early concept sketches of his Uroboros mutation differed significantly from the final version.
 In the initial design, his combat style would have relied solely on his mental powers to manipulate Uroboros.
 This concept was shaped by the one-on-one battle between Wesker and Chris Redfield, without a co-op partner.
 However, with the addition of Sheva Alomar as a co-op partner, adjustments were made to bolster Wesker's abilities and provide him with additional makeshift weaponry for the final boss battle.
-Following Wesker's demise, producer Masachika Kawata stated that there was no possibility of the character returning.
+Following Wesker's demise, longtime series producer Masachika Kawata stated that there was no possibility of the character returning.